 Breaking Bad: Walter White displays this at the end of "Crawl Space" laughing maniacally after realising that Gus Fring is going to kill his family and Skyler gave his money to Ted Baneke.
 Many feel that this is the point where Walter White completely died and only his alter ego, Heisenberg, remained.

 Buffy the Vampire Slayer: Several examples.
-Faith, portrayed as not the most stable of individuals to begin with, begins by trying to rape Xander to death and it goes downhill from there.
-After Tara's death Willow thinks nothing of killing her friends if they get in her way of vengeance, before deciding that destroying the world would be a Mercy Kill.
+Faith, portrayed as not the most stable of individuals, to begin with, begins by trying to strangle Xander to death and it goes downhill from there.
+After Tara's death, Willow thinks nothing of killing her friends if they get in her way of vengeance, before deciding that destroying the world would be a Mercy Kill.
 Even Buffy herself is prone to this: the stress of each season finale seems to bring out the worst in her (such as trying to drive her friends away, fleeing from Sunnydale, thinking she can't let anyone close out of fear of getting hurt, then It Gets Worse, oh boy does it ever get worse.
 Happens to Whistler and Angel bluntly tells him that he believes that being separated from The Multiverse and the Powers since the Seed was destroyed have made him crazy.
 And he may have a point.

-Mrs Tishell on Doc Martin.
-Her crush on Martin went from "she's an odd one", to "what're those pills she's taking?", to Stalker Shrine, and finally a full blown psychotic break, which was a bad interaction between two drugs she was taking.
+Mrs. Tishell on Doc Martin.
+Her crush on Martin went from "she's an odd one", to "what're those pills she's taking?", to Stalker Shrine, and finally a full-blown psychotic break, which was a bad interaction between two drugs she was taking.

-The Master has always been rather unstable, try as he might to hide it under his veneer of a Magnificent Bastard.
-However, this takes a turn for the worse in NuWho, when he complains of a persistent drumming in his head, getting even worse after returning from the dead in the Specials Season.
+The Master has always been rather unstable, try as he might hide it under his veneer of a Magnificent Bastard.
+However, this takes a turn for the worse in NuWho, when he complains of persistent drumming in his head, getting even worse after returning from the dead in the Specials Season.
 The main question is whether or not the drumming is real, making the Master even crazier (It is, turning out to be part of a Gambit Roulette by the Lord President of Gallifrey to free Gallifrey from the time-locked Time War).
 With this revealed, fans speculated on how bad the drumming was during the Master's previous incarnations.

 The main protagonist, John Crichton, goes increasingly insane over the course of the second season.
 Partly it's due to having an Enemy Within surgically implanted into his head, but much of it is simply accumulated trauma.
 He gets better in the third and fourth seasons, but never completely.